Uhudler: History

 Uhudler originates from the time of the large phylloxera infestations around 1860.
 The phylloxera aphid reached Europe in 1860 and Austria in around 1900.
 After the losses of the European grape varieties through phylloxera, many attempts were made to either exterminate the pest or use alternative, non-traditional viticultural practices which would prevail against infestation.

 In time, disease resistant North American vines (including some used in Uhudler wines) were imported to Europe and used to produce wine.
 Many crossings between native North American and European varietals were created at this time.
-The wine produced did not correspond in any way to the established taste trends in Europe.
+The wine produced did not correspond well to the established taste trends in Europe.
 During the early 20th century, however, some fruit from North American vines were blended with that from Vitis vinifera to enhance the "fruitiness" of the wine.

-After the discovery that grafting Vitis Vinifera onto native North American rootstocks was a solution to the phylloxera problem in Europe – and in order to allow European wine to regain its place in the first half of the 20th century – North American vines (like those used in "Uhudler") were forbidden under wine regulations across the European continent.
+After the discovery that grafting Vitis Vinifera onto native North American rootstocks prevent the infestations in Europe – and in order to allow European wine to regain its place in the first half of the 20th century – North American vines (like those used in "Uhudler") were forbidden under wine regulations across the European continent.
 In order to damage the reputations of wines produced from native North American varietals, it was also maintained that these wines contained a high content of methanol, and therefore were injurious to the health of the drinker.
-By the '70s in Austria, private drinking of the Uhudler was thus quite limited, but production for private consumption was permitted.
+By the 1970s in Austria, private drinking of the Uhudler was thus quite limited, but production for private consumption was permitted.
 However, prohibition led to the rising popularity of the beverage.

-On the basis of the Austrian Wine Law Uhudler can be marketed in 8 communities of the Burgenland.
-Uhudler is made from the varieties Concord, Delaware, Elvira und Ripatella.
+On the basis of the Austrian Wine Law, Uhudler can be marketed in 8 communities of Burgenland.
+Uhudler is made from the varieties of Concord, Delaware, Elvira und Ripatella.

-Because of the enormous aggravation of the Austrian wine law due to the wine scandals of the middle of the 1980s, Uhudler was forbidden.
-This situation continued up to the beginning of the 1990s.
-During this time thousand of litres of Uhudler (particularly in Südburgenland) were destroyed by wine cellar supervisors.
+Because of much stricter Austrian wine laws due to the 1985 wine scandal, Uhudler was forbidden until the early 1990s.
+During this time, thousand of litres of Uhudler (particularly in south Burgenland) were destroyed by wine cellar supervisors.